BCIT-SSD-2020-21/indigenous-plant-go-cms-client/README.md

 g.
 Verify location <br>
 h.
 Create/update users information <br>
 <br>
-2. System User Tester I.  – The user should be able :
+2. System User Tester I.  – The user should be able :<br>
 a.	to upload and manage plant media, like images, so user can just browse the media library instead of needing to interact with your web server directly:<br>
 b.	to add new post, plant detail and location.